QuentinWidlocher/telegram-webapp-solid/README.md

 #### MainButton

 When this component is rendered, the app's main button appears on the bottom of the screen.
-You can provide a `text` prop and a
+You can provide a `text` prop, an `active` boolean prop, a `progressVisible` boolean prop, a `hapticForce` setting and a `onClick` callback

-`onClick` callback
+Also available as a signal with `createMainButtonSignal`

 #### StableContainer